bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 This was yet another of the more controversial design decisions for Crank, likely because it combines multiple syntaxes and keywords in an unusual way.
 Seeing `for…of`, object destructuring, and `this` all in the same line of code might have been too much for some people.
 Hopefully, by this point, I’ve explained enough of iterators and iterables, as well as why we use `this`, that this pattern doesn’t overwhelm you.

-My reasons for choosing this design is that it allows developers to make the common refactoring of stateless function components to stateful generator components in the fewest keystrokes: you copy the props parameter into a `this` loop header, move the function body into the loop, and replace the `return` with a `yield`.
+My reasons for choosing this design is that it allows developers to make the common refactoring of stateless function components to stateful generator components in the fewest keystrokes: you copy the props parameter into a `this` loop header, move the function body into the loop, and replace `return` keywords with `yield` keywords.
 Additionally, because new props are just variable assignments, we can compare old and new props easily, blending the concepts of props and state, as in the above example.

 Ultimately, I didn’t want to diverge too much from the typical function component syntax, where the first parameter is the props of the component, and is usually destructured inline.
 This syntax makes it easy to understand what props a component expects by having it defined at the top of the function.
 Furthermore, TypeScript’s JSX type-checking feature for function components continues to work based on the props parameter, even if the function is a generator function.